Types of Plate Boundaries

 Divergent plate boundaries are where two plates move away from each other. when plates diverge, spreading centers form creating new oceanic crust.
 Examples include mid-ocean ridges in world's ocean basins.
 Spreading centers occur where continents are pulling apart.
 Examples include the Africa rift zones, Red Sea basin, Iceland, and North America's Great Basin region including the Gulf of California.

-Divergent plate boundaries are associated with a variety of geological features, including:
+Divergent plate boundaries features, including:

 • Mid-ocean ridgesMid-ocean ridges are underwater mountain ranges that run through the middle of all the major oceans.
 They are formed by the rising of hot mantle material at divergent plate boundaries.